xenserver/terraform-provider-xenserver/docs/resources/vm.md

 - `boot_mode` (String) The boot mode of the virtual machine, the value is one of ['bios', 'uefi', 'uefi_security'].
 - `boot_order` (String) The boot order of the virtual machine, the value is combination string of ['c', 'd', 'n'], please find the details in [Setting boot order for domUs](https://wiki.xenproject.org/wiki/Setting_boot_order_for_domUs).
 - `cdrom` (String) The VDI Name in ISO Library to attach to the virtual machine, if not set, use the default value from the template.
+- `check_ip_timeout` (Number) The duration for checking the IP address of the virtual machine. default is 0 seconds, once the value greater than 0, the provider will check the IP address of the virtual machine in the specified duration.
 - `cores_per_socket` (Number) The number of core pre socket for the virtual machine, default inherited from the template
 - `dynamic_mem_max` (Number) Dynamic maximum memory (bytes).
 - `dynamic_mem_min` (Number) Dynamic minimum memory (bytes).